EFForg/webrequest-tlsinfo-api/proposal.md

 ## The Problem

-While the existing webRequest API provides basically carte blanche access to the request life cycle the one thing it is missing is any form of introspection into the TLS connection state other than knowing that a user may have requested a HTTPS URL.
+While the existing webRequest API provides basically carte blanche access to the request life cycle the one thing it is missing is any form of introspection into the TLS connection state other than knowing that a user may have requested an HTTPS URL.

 The lack of any kind of introspection prevents the development of a number of security focused browser extensions such as: